College of Education

 All students declaring education as their major are considered pre-education students until admitted to the College of Education.
 Pre-education students are advised in the College of Education Student Services Office (University Hall 242) by Allison Scott.
 If you have questions about undergraduate program requirements or are a new student needing advisement, she will be happy to assist you.
 After your admission to the College of Education, you will work with Undergraduate Advisor McKenzie Peterman.

 Applicants for College of Education graduate programs must satisfy all requirements for regular admission.
 There are no provisional admissions.
-Application for admission to graduate programs in the College of Education is a two-step process: application to the University Office of Graduate Admissions and a separate submission of documents to the College of Education.
+Admission to graduate programs in the College of Education consists of applying and submitting documents to the university (through the Graduate Admissions office) while meeting the admission requirements of the College of Education.
 Greg Dziuban, Graduate Admissions Coordinator (University Hall 271), will address any of your questions.
 After your admission to the College of Education, a faculty member will serve as your advisor.

 Advisor and Coordinator of Recruitment, Retention and Student Success: